Dark Tourism Destinations – 10 of the World’s Most Gruesome Attractions

 Location | on the outskirts of the city of Oświęcim on national road 933, Poland

-Perhaps the most famous of all dark tourism attractions – Auschwitz was the largest of the Nazi Concentration Camps.
+Perhaps the most famous of all dark tourism destinations – Auschwitz was the largest of the Nazi Concentration Camps.
 Over 1.1 million men, women & children lost their lives here.

-The Auschwitz memorial holds the original camp blocks, gas chambers and crematoria.
+The Auschwitz memorial holds the original camp blocks, gas chambers, and crematoria.
 But the most touching aspect of the memorial was seeing all the personal possessions of the victims on display.
-You will see their shoes, their suitcases (some with their names) and their camp clothes.
-Here’s a detailed post about what to expect when visiting Auschwitz, I found it so helpful for my visit!
+You will see their shoes, their suitcases (some with their names on them) and their camp clothes.
+Here’s a detailed post about what to expect when visiting Auschwitz.
+I found it very helpful during my visit!

 The number of prisoners at the camp at any one time reached 100,000.